For reds there are two wines that come to mind from the region of Valle d’Aosta:

-Or there is the Rossese a fruity and floral pomegranate colored wine.
+Or there is the Rossese a fruity and floral pomegranate-colored wine.

-Apart from the classic Chianti, another remarkable red to try of the region is Morellino di Scansano.
+Apart from the classic Chianti, another remarkable red to try in the region is Morellino di Scansano.
 Still made of 85% Sangiovese, it produces a smoother wine to Chianti.
 Look out for the Consorzio producers.

 A particular white of the area is Vernaccia di San Gimignano DOCG, considered one of the best white wines of the country since the Renaissance.
 It is crisp mineral-ly wine that truly stands out in a region so known for its reds.

 Sagrantino DOCG: A remarkable red, that primarily comes from the area of Montefalco.
 It is one of the most tannic wines in the world.
-It is deep colored and has notes of dark red fruits,plums and a tad of spice.
+It is deep-colored and has notes of dark red fruits, plums, and a tad of spice.
 It is made with 100% Sagrantino grapes, aged a minimum of 37 months, 12 of which must be in oak barrels.

 Bianco Colli Amerini DOC, a delicate floral white from around the area of Terni.

 A phenomenal red from Lazio is the Cesanese, a native grape of the region.
-It is given DOC recognition when produced in these three areas: Piglio, Affile and Olevano Romano.
-It gives off perfumes of violets, roses with hints of cherry and just a tad of spice.
+It is given DOC recognition when produced in these three areas: Piglio, Affile, and Olevano Romano.
+It gives off perfumes of violets, roses with hints of cherry, and just a tad of spice.

 Another excellent one to try is Nero Buono, this stronger red comes primarily from the area of Latina and is DOC in Cori or Castelli Romani.
 It is a ruby wine that goes excellent with most main dishes in Roman cuisine.